AbiramiSukumaran/LLMFineTuningSupervised/README.md

 We will fine tune text-bison@002 to a new fine-tuned model called "bbc-news-summary-tuned" and compare the result the response from the base model.

 # Steps
-Data Prep
+Data Prep,

-Exploratory analysis with Vertex AI Studio / SDKs Training (Fine tuning of a base model)
+Exploratory analysis with Vertex AI Studio / SDKs,

-Evaluate
-Deploy
+Training (Fine tuning of a base model),

+Evaluate,

+Deploy,

-Test & Serve
+Test & Serve,

 Monitor